 In just 25 minutes of crossing, you will arrive on the island of Ratonneau, which is home to many beautiful little coves with turquoise water.

 Although it is not necessarily the season for swimming, the walk around the island is also worth the detour for its views of the Château d’If and Marseille.

-The shuttles for Ratonneau also stop on the island of the Château d’If which you can visit ( tickets with priority access on sale here ).
+The shuttles for Ratonneau also stop on the island of the Château d’If which you can visit.
 It is here that the Marquis de Sade and Mirabeau were notably imprisoned.
 In the novel by Alexandre Dumas, the Count of Monte-Cristo is also detained there.

 The schedules and prices of the shuttles are on the official website.